robertorcosta/azure-docs.pt-br/articles/security-center/security-center-compliance-dashboard.md

 -   [Gerenciar as recomendações de segurança na Central de Segurança do Azure](security-center-recommendations.md) – saiba como usar as recomendações da Central de Segurança do Azure para ajudar a proteger seus recursos do Azure.

--   [Melhorar sua classificação de segurança na Central de Segurança do Azure](security-center-secure-score.md) – saiba como priorizar as vulnerabilidades e as recomendações de segurança para oferecer melhoria máxima para sua postura de segurança.
+-   [Aprimorar sua classificação de segurança na Central de Segurança do Azure](security-center-secure-score.md) – saiba como priorizar as vulnerabilidades e as recomendações de segurança para aprimorar ao máximo sua postura de segurança.

--   [Perguntas frequentes sobre a Central de Segurança do Azure](security-center-faq.md): encontre as perguntas frequentes sobre como usar o serviço.